aws-samples/backup-recovery-with-aws-backup/README.md

 ---

 #### AWS Config Configuration Recorder
-* **Auto-configuration of AWS Config Configuration Recorder**: Automatically configure a Configuration Recorder for each region. (default: `true`)
+* **Auto-configuration of AWS Config Configuration Recorder**: Automatically configure a Configuration Recorder for each region. (default: `false`)
+> ⚠️ **Warning:** If you want to deploy the recorder with Cloudformation(means you select true), please make sure there is no recorder in each region.
+Otherwise, an error will occur when deploying the template.

+> **Info:** If you select false, you can use AWS Systems Manager Quick Setup to create a configuration recorder across multiple organizational units (OUs) and AWS Regions using AWS best practices.
+For more information, see [Create an AWS Config configuration recorder using Quick Setup](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-config.html) in the Systems Manager User Guide.
 ---

 # Deployment
 The solution utilizes AWS CodePipeline for orchestration and deployment of AWS resources to your selected AWS organizational unit (OU) accounts.

 The default source code configuration in CodePipeline utilizes GitHub.
-If you wish to use another source code provider then you can update the CodePipeline **SourcStage** in [_backup-recovery-with-aws-backup.yaml](_backup-recovery-with-aws-backup.yaml) CloudFormation template appropriately.
+If you wish to use another source code provider then you can update the CodePipeline **SourceStage** in [_backup-recovery-with-aws-backup.yaml](_backup-recovery-with-aws-backup.yaml) CloudFormation template appropriately.

 ## GitHub Setup